EBMCalculator/ebmcalculator.github.io/support.md

           <span>&#9654;</span> Are you planning to add more features?
         </div>
         <div class="faq-answer">
           Yes!
-The more I learn, the more features I want to build into the app.
-But I also wanted to get it out there ASAP to start helping clinicians.<br><br>
+The more I learn, the more features I want to build.
+But I also wanted to release the app quickly to start helping clinicians.<br><br>
-          If you have a suggestion of what would be helpful, please let me know at <a href="mailto:support@ebmcalculator.com">support@ebmcalculator.com</a>!
+          If you have suggestions for new features or improvements, feel free to email me at <a href="mailto:support@ebmcalculator.com">support@ebmcalculator.com</a>!
                         <!-- Back toTop Link -->
         <p style="text-align: right; margin: 0.5em 0;">
           <a href="#top" class="back-to-top">⬆ Back to top</a>